cygnyx/hello-couchapp-revisited/README.md

 ## Next

-These steps build a simple Hello, World! website.
+These steps build a simple Hello, World! website with an emphasis on having the browser handle more of the work.
 Adding more complex URL rewriting rules can make documents part of your website.
 The principal idea of a `CouchApp` is to provide enough infrastructure to deliver HTML files that are needed by